Skip to content

 Ellevio data

 My utility company have an excellent online portal where I can see the hourly energy consumption for my home as well as the outside temperature.
-Unfortunately it is not the recorded temperature but the Weather services best guess.
+Unfortunately it’s not the recorded temperature but the Weather services best guess.
 I know that the traffic authority have a weather station here so perhaps I can get exact data from them in the future.

 Let’s analyze the data to see if there are any patterns that can help me in my desicion about upgrading the heat pump.